shageenthsandrakumar/Project-Euler/problem_008/README.md

       for k in range(left + 1, right + 1):
           current_product *= digits[k]
       ```
-    - This loops through the 12 remaining digits in the window (O(13) operation).
+    - This loops through the 12 remaining digits in the window.
   - Advance the left boundary: `left += 1`.

 - **Step 5: Why This Approach is Efficient**